What Is TMJ?

 Michigan Center for TMJ & Sleep FAQs

-We understand that TMJ symptoms can be frustrating and confusing, especially if previous evaluations have not provided clear answers.
-Here are responses to some of the most common questions about TMJ diagnosis and our advanced diagnostic approach.
+We understand that TMJ symptoms can be frustrating and confusing, especially when previous evaluations have not produced clear answers.
+Here are responses to the questions we hear most often.

-If you experience persistent jaw pain, unexplained headaches, ringing in your ears, or clicking when you chew, your jaw joint may be the culprit.
-A comprehensive evaluation using the TMJ PRECISION APPROACH™ is the best way to find out for sure.
+If you experience persistent jaw pain, unexplained headaches, ringing in your ears, or clicking when you chew, your jaw joints may be the source.
+Because these symptoms overlap with many other conditions, a comprehensive neuromuscular evaluation is the most reliable way to confirm the connection.

-No, our diagnostic testing is completely non-invasive and comfortable.
-We simply use sensors, sound recording, and digital scans to gather data about how your muscles and joints are functioning.
+No. Our diagnostic testing is completely non-invasive and comfortable.
+We use sensors, sound recordings, and digital scans to gather objective data on how your muscles and joints function.
+Most patients find it fascinating to finally see their symptoms explained on screen.

 Dental organization logos